enstn/neuropong/README.md

 - [X] rebound sounds! (bongs are crucial elements)

 > [!CAUTION]
-> Code reviews might lead to subsequent eye bleaching or forced conversion to buddhism.
+> Code reviews might lead to subsequent eye bleaching.
 The author is yet a novice.

 [^1]: Using 0.19.2 because the latest one has some type bound issues with my nighty rust version.